SynedraAcus/phylome/README.md

 # Phylome

 A collection of tools for phylomic analysis.
+Depends on Biopython and numpy to work.

 ### Scripts